emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

       EAP-Response/
       EAP-Type=TEAP, V=1
       (TLS client_hello with
-      PAC-Opaque in SessionTicket extension)->
+      SessionTicket extension)->

-      // Peer sends PAC-Opaque of Tunnel PAC along with a list of ciphersuites supported.
-If the server rejects the PAC- Opaque, it falls through to the full TLS handshake.
+      // If the server rejects the session resumption, it falls through to the full TLS handshake.

                               <- EAP-Request/
                               EAP-Type=TEAP, V=1